Pascall (company): Original company

+Australian and New Zealand

+Pascall products were first produced in Australia as a joint venture between the British Cocoa and Chocolate Company, the holding company for Cadbury's & J. S. Fry, and James Pascall at the Claremont factory in Tasmania in 1923.
+The new business was operated by Cadbury-Fry-Pascall Pty Limited, which Cadbury owned 50%, while Fry's and Pascall owned 25% of the new firm.
+In readiness for the new factory, Pascall's registered several of their products as trade marks in Australia, including Paradar, Homeland, Her Ladyship, Embassy and White Heather.
+In the 1930s, Pascall products commenced production in New Zealand under licence to Cadbury-Fry-Hudson Ltd at their factory in Dundelin.

 In 1981, Australian Pascall production moved from Tasmania to Melbourne.
 In New Zealand, most of the products produced by Pascall were made at their own factory in Avondale, Auckland until December 2009, when the factory was closed down and production moved to the Cadbury factory in Dunedin and to factories in Australia and Thailand.
 The response to the changes has not been popular with New Zealanders, claiming that the Thai made Minties are much softer and do not taste the same.